christianlaverde/pft/README.md

 ## License

-This project is licensed under the MIT License - see below for details.
+This project is licensed under the MIT License.